Electrical Certificates Explained: EIC, EICR, Minor Works & Part P

 One Certificate Per Job

-Part P of the Building Regulations (England and Wales) requires certain types of electrical work in dwellings to be notified to the local authority building control department.
+Part P of the Building Regulations (England and Wales) requires certain types of notifiable electrical work in dwellings to be notified to the local authority building control department.
 This is separate from the electrical certificates described above but closely linked.

 Not all electrical work requires notification.
 Part P identifies specific types of work that are notifiable: